S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Introduction

 There is a natural way to proceed.
-Namely the theory of diamonds and v-stacks developed by Scholze allows us to talk about mixed characteristic Shtukas over generic fibers, so we can define Hecke operators for Shtukas.
-Further, we have integral models of Shtukas using this framework, whose special fiber is essentially the Witt vector Shtukas considered by Xiao-Zhu, and the proof in this article is in some sense a nearby cycle construction relating cohomology in characteristic $0$ to cohomology in characteristic $p$.
+Namely the theory of diamonds and v-stacks developed by Scholze in \cite{SW17} and \cite{2017arXiv170907343S} allows us to talk about moduli spaces of mixed characteristic shtukas over generic fibers, so we can define Hecke operators for moduli spaces of shtukas.
+Further, we have integral models of moduli spaces of shtukas using this framework, whose special fiber is essentially the moduli spaces of Witt vector shtukas considered by Xiao--Zhu, and the proof in this article is in some sense a nearby cycle construction relating cohomology in characteristic $0$ to cohomology in characteristic $p$.

-More precisely, the excursion operators on Shtukas are defined by the composition of creation, partial Frobenius and annihilation correspondences, each of which are essentially pullback of cohomological correspondences on Hecke stacks.
-The key to the construction of these correspondences on the Hecke Stacks is the geometric Satake established by Fargues and Scholze in \cite{2021arXiv210213459F}, which can be viewed as a globalization of the Witt vector geometric Satake established by Xinwen Zhu.
-We can perform this construction on the integral models of Shtukas, whose restriction to the special fiber are the excursion operators for Witt vector Shtuaks constructed by Xiao-Zhu.
+More precisely, the excursion operators on moduli spaces of shtukas are defined by the composition of creation, partial Frobenius and annihilation correspondences, each of which are essentially pullbacks of cohomological correspondences on Hecke stacks.
+The key to the construction of these correspondences on the Hecke stacks is the geometric Satake established by Fargues and Scholze in \cite[Chapter \rom{6}]{2021arXiv210213459F}, which can be viewed as a globalization of the Witt vector geometric Satake established by Zhu in \cite{Zhu2017}.
+We can perform these constructions on the integral models of moduli spaces of shtukas, whose restriction to the special fiber are the excursion operators for moduli spaces of Witt vector shtukas constructed by Xiao--Zhu.

-On the other hand, we can prove that the excursion operators on the generic fiber is the same as the Hecke operators.
-We follow the same strategy as Vincent Lafforgue's proof in \cite{Lafforgue2018}, which is basically to move legs to reduce to the zero dimensional case that has already been established by Xiao-Zhu.
+On the other hand, we can prove that the excursion operators on the generic fiber are the same as the Hecke operators.
+We follow the same strategy as Vincent Lafforgue's proof in \cite[Proposition 6.2]{Lafforgue2018}, which is basically to move legs to reduce to the zero dimensional case that has already been established by Xiao--Zhu in \cite[Proposition 6.0.1 (2)]{2017arXiv170705700X}.